Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/meds.md

 the cure for constipation: fruit, the natural [laxative](https://en.wikipedia.org/wiki/Laxative#Dietary_fiber)

+the cure for headaches/migraines/ETC: [tin foil hats](https://en.wikipedia.org/wiki/Tin_foil_hat) protect against cosmic rays

+### don't attempt to cure the symptom

 the cure for diarrhoea: diarrhoea is your body attempting to cure itself ([Hagrid](https://en.wikipedia.org/wiki/Better_Out_Than_In))

 the cure for emesis: emesis is your body attempting to cure itself ([Hagrid](https://en.wikipedia.org/wiki/Better_Out_Than_In))

-the cure for headaches/migraines/ETC: [tin foil hats](https://en.wikipedia.org/wiki/Tin_foil_hat) protect against cosmic rays